-I blocked out a couple hours in the middle of a very busy week and guess what happened?
-Less than an hour before the meeting she canceled.
+I blocked out a couple of hours in the middle of a very busy week and guess what happened?
+Less than an hour before the meeting she cancelled.
 She was having a crazy day.

 I am not sharing these experiences as a negative.
 Rather, I want you to learn three very important lessons about why free is too expensive: